digitalocean/terraform-provider-digitalocean/website/docs/d/kubernetes_cluster.html.md

 # digitalocean\_kubernetes\_cluster

+~> **NOTE:** DigitalOcean Kubernetes is currently in [Limited Availability](https://www.digitalocean.com/docs/platform/product-lifecycle/).
+In order to access its API, you must first by enable Kubernetes on your account by opting-in via the [cloud control panel](https://cloud.digitalocean.com/kubernetes/clusters).
+While in Limited Availability, the `digitalocean_kubernetes_cluster` data source is considered beta.
+Please share any feedback you may have by [opening an issue on GitHub](https://github.com/terraform-providers/terraform-provider-digitalocean/issues).

 Retrieves information about a DigitalOcean Kubernetes cluster for use in other resources.
 This data source provides all of the cluster's properties as configured on your DigitalOcean account.
 This is useful if the cluster in question is not managed by Terraform.

 ## Example Usage